zailipa/RMS/README.md

 # RMS
 Registration Management System

 A registration management sytem including three type of users; admin, student and professor.

 Definition of the Problem:

 My mission in this project assignment is to construct a simple Registration Management System (RMS) for an academic institution using PHP technology, Apache Web Server (XAMPP tool etc) and MySQL database.
-There will be three types of users in the system: Administrator, Professors and Students.
-Each user of the system will have a unique username and a password.
+There are three types of users in the system: Administrator, Professors and Students.
+Each user of the system has a unique username and a password.

 The Administrator can do the following operations:
 •	Login and Logout